KJC-DNN/Album82_Sword_Over_the_Empires/README.md

 Riddle Song

 Themes include terracotta legions and golden blades, chaos broadcasts, singing stones and star tablets, phantom flags and colonial chains, colonial Bibles and slayer-songs, every containment class (Safe / Euclid / Keter / Thaumiel / Apollyon), planter’s chains, slave markets old and new, false missionary crosses, Scranton-style anchors, and devourer-doors.
 Every piece ends under the authority of the Sword of the Spirit — the Word of God — and the finished victory of Jesus Christ.

+Artist: KJC-DNN / Remnant Christian Worship

+Year: 2026

+All glory to Jesus Christ alone.
+Free for personal and church use.
+Commercial use requires permission.